 Mongolian horses were the intercontinental ballistic missiles of the thirteenth century.
 They carried the all-conquering Mongol warriors across half the world.
-Diminutive, sturdy, fearless, wild, and unbelievably tough, they are revered in Mongolian culture, and have changed very little over the centuries, remaining essentially free from human interference.
+Diminutive, sturdy, fearless, wild, and unbelievably tough, they are revered in Mongolian culture.
+They have changed very little over the centuries, remaining essentially free from human interference.

-The male horses are used for transportation, racing, and occasionally, meat.
-The mares are rarely ridden but are used for milk (up to six times a day in summer) and breeding.
-Most of the horses are ‘owned’ by a herder or family and branded appropriately, being brought in a few times a day in a similar way to cattle being herded.
+The male horses are used for transportation, racing, and occasionally meat.
+The mares are rarely ridden but are used for breeding and milk (being milked up to six times a day in summer).
+Most of the horses are ‘owned’ by a herder or family, and are brought in a few times a day in a similar way to cattle being herded.

-Racing too plays an important part in the Mongolian social culture and approximately half the herding families keep one or two racehorses.
-‘Naadams’ or race meetings happen four or five times over the summer, from very local events right up to the massive National Festival in the capital Ulaanbataar in July.
+Racing plays an important part in the Mongolian social culture and approximately half the herding families keep one or two racehorses.
+‘Naadams’ or race meetings happen four or five times over the summer, from very local meets right up to the massive National Festival in the capital city of Ulaanbataar in July.
 The children also race yearling and two year old horses over short distances (minimum 5 kms).

-The Mongolian riding style varies greatly from western equitation in the sense that they leave the horse a great amount of freedom in a given situation whilst they perform other tasks.
-They do not expect to completely control the horse but trust it to do its job and find the best way through.
-Therefore, if a western rider gets on a Mongolian horse and expects absolute control, the Mongolian horses essentially rebel!
+The Mongolian riding style varies greatly from western equitation in that Mongolians leave the horse a great amount of freedom in a given situation whilst they perform other tasks.
+They do not expect to completely control the horse, but trust it to do its job and find the best way through.
+Therefore, if a western rider gets on a Mongolian horse and expects absolute control, the Mongolian horses rebel.

-Most horses have five gaits instead of four (the fifth being a running walk variously called tölt, single-footing, or racking) and most seem to prefer cantering in virtually any situation.
+Most Mongolian horses have five gaits instead of four (the fifth being a running walk), and most seem to prefer cantering in virtually any situation.

-Mongolian horses are not monitored by any kind of breeding society or registry.
-Mother Nature is pretty much the registry association for the breed.
-If they can’t survive the weather, the terrain and cannot exist on available plants, then they won’t survive to breed.
+Mongolian horses are not monitored by any kind of breeding society – Mother Nature is the registry association for the breed.
+If they can’t survive the weather, the terrain, and cannot exist on available plants, then they won’t survive to breed.